 The person who knows the most about your course and its requirements is your professor.
 If you find yourself lost or not understanding, ask your professor in class when you get lost or confused or immediately after class when your questions are fresh.
 If you cannot speak with the professor at either of these times, check the professor’s office hours and go by and see him/her.

 Faculty Members’ Office Hours can be found on your syllabi, the faculty members’ doors or on their Web Pages.
-You can connect to departmental Web pages from the College of Science home page.
 Professors are glad to discuss class with you.
 If they are busy, they will make an appointment to help you.
 Please keep this in mind.
 The only stupid question is one not asked.
 If you don’t know or understand something ask.
 By asking questions you help the professor know whether or not you understand, and you often help other students who are too shy to ask a question.
 When you don’t understand and you ask questions you get answers.
 When you don’t understand and you don’t ask questions, you get bad grades.

 Your Advisors can be especially helpful in planning your academic career and in scheduling classes.
 Freshmen and Sophomores must see their Advisor to schedule classes.